lambdaR/blog/README.md

 Just start the web service as shown below, then open http://localhost:42096 in your browser to use the app.

 Authentication and profile features are available via the UI.
 The static UI interacts with the REST API provided by the web service.

+### Tag Features

+The blog allows you to:
+- Add tags to posts
+- Remove tags from posts
+- Filter the feed to show posts with a specific tag
+- Browse all available tags

 ## Getting Started